LetterCount/SubliminalPass/README.md

 # Description:

-CLI Password manager written in python.
+CLI Password manager written in python. (yes i know it is basically my name without the "By" part but at least there is a difference 😎)

 Features: